UEA-RSCS/Slurm-SPANK-Examples/README.md

 entrypoints.c | Trace each entrypoint.
 envs.c | Similar to demo.c but also prints out the job name. execute.c | Execute a command within the same control group as the job step, and terminate the command when the job step ends. options.c | Register and parse two options (opt1 and opt2).
-Argument opt1 is set as environment variable.
-Argument opt2 is compared against a global runtime argument, see corresponding plugstack.conf.d/options.conf. preload.c | Set LD_PRELOAD for job.
+Option opt1 is set as environment variable.
+Option opt2 is compared against a global runtime argument, see corresponding plugstack.conf.d/options.conf. preload.c | Set LD_PRELOAD for job.
 Expects preloader.so to be in /tmp/, see src/preload/preloader.c for the source.

 Corresponding plugstack configuration files can be found in plugstack.conf.d/